jetaggart/stream-sms-draft/README.md

 });
 ```

+Now let's deal with the response in the `frontend`.

-### Start A Frontend Stream Chat
+## Start A Frontend Stream Chat

-I know it's killing you to learn what was in that `// ...`.
-Now's your time!
-Let's look at the rest of that `frontend` `register` function, which will receive the `backend` `response` to start a Stream chat in the browser.
+The `frontend`'s `register` function, can now receive the `backend` `response` so it can start a Stream chat in the browser.
+Here's the `register` function in its entirety.

 <!-- https://gist.github.com/isaidspaghetti/2bb83fee9d2c7f512fd9055991143b9d -->
 ```jsx